 So, the question for the single person looking for love is: what are the internal challenges I need to face?

 Most people have been hurt in interpersonal relationships which could be the reason why you are still single.
 With time and painful experiences, we all risk building up varying degrees of bitterness and becoming defensive.
-This process begins long before we start dating, in our childhoods, when hurtful interactions and dynamics lead us to put up walls or perceive the world through a filter that can negatively impact us as adults.
+This process begins long before we start dating.
+In our childhoods, hurtful interactions and dynamics lead us to put up walls or perceive the world through a filter.
+This can negatively impact us as adults.

 These adaptations can cause us to become increasingly self-protective and closed off.
 A resistance to being too vulnerable can cause us to write people off too easily therefore answering the question why you are still single. .